 In 2005, U.S. Steel was ordered to pay $250 million to the wife of a former steel worker who died of mesothelioma.
 U.S. Steel reached a post-verdict settlement for an undisclosed amount believed to be substantially less than the compensatory award.
 This is a rare example of a case settling after a trial.

 A boilermaker in New York received a $3.7 million settlement after developing lung cancer from asbestos exposure.
-In 2006, Alfred D’Ulisse, a retired police officer and former brake specialist, reached a $25 million settlement with Daimler-Chrysler, which exposed him and many others to asbestos with the company’s asbestos-lined brakes.
+In 2006, Alfred D’Ulisse, a retired police officer and former brake specialist, reached a $25 million settlement with Daimler-Chrysler.
+The company exposed him and many others to asbestos in brakes.

 The settlement process doesn’t start out as a settlement.
 It starts with a mesothelioma attorney preparing to present a case to a judge and jury.

 “We’re prepared to take every one of our cases to trial.
-A very small percentage, though, ever get to a verdict,” said Dan Kraft, an attorney at Weitz & Luxenberg, the law firm responsible for two record-setting asbestos verdicts in New York.
+A very small percentage, though, ever get to a verdict,” said Dan Kraft, an attorney at Weitz & Luxenberg.
+The law firm is responsible for two record-setting asbestos verdicts in New York.

 There are several factors and scenarios that can lead to a settlement of a mesothelioma or asbestos lawsuit.